sanko/infix/README.md

 }
 ```

 ## Features

 -   **Forward Calls:** Call any C function pointer dynamically, with full support for complex arguments and variadic functions.
 -   **Reverse Calls (Callbacks):** Generate native, C-callable function pointers from custom handlers.
-The callback mechanism is thread-safe and re-entrant.
+The callback mechanism is thread-safe, re-entrant, and **passes a context pointer as the first argument to your handler**, enabling powerful stateful callbacks.
 -   **Expressive Signature API:** Define entire C function signatures—including nested structs and packed layouts—using a simple string-based language.
 -   **Powerful Introspection:** Parse signature strings to get detailed type information at runtime, ideal for data marshalling or serialization.
 -   **Secure by Design:** `infix` adheres to strict security principles, validated through extensive fuzzing: